nikitavoloboev/alfred-web-searches/readme.md

 If you use and like this workflow, you can add your own websites that you think are missing to the CSV file [here](https://github.com/nikitavoloboev/alfred-web-searches/blob/master/workflow/websites.csv).

-It has a simple structure of argument, then comma, then what website is going to be searched for where the query you are searching for is replaced with `tester`.
+It has a simple structure of argument, followed by comma and then what website is going to be searched.
+Where the query you are searching for is replaced with `tester`.

 <h1 align="center"> Thanks 🍀</h1>